MLResearchAtOSRAM/cause2e/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/cause2e)

 ## Getting started:
-The easiest way of learning about cause2e's functionality and starting your own causal analyses is to check out this [example notebook](https://github.com/MLResearchAtOSRAM/cause2e/blob/main/examples/minimal_end_to_end_causal_analysis.ipynb), which can be easily adapted to fit the needs of your custom analysis.
+The easiest way of learning about cause2e's functionality and starting your own causal analyses is to check out this [example notebook](https://github.com/MLResearchAtOSRAM/cause2e/blob/main/examples/minimal_end_to_end_causal_analysis.ipynb), which can be easily adapted to fit the needs of your custom analysis, and its resulting [report file](https://github.com/MLResearchAtOSRAM/cause2e/blob/main/sample_output/sprinkler_report_example.pdf).
 Additional notebooks with examples of more specific functionality are also provided.

 ## Overview:
 The cause2e package provides tools for performing an **end-to-end causal analysis** of your data.
 If you have data and domain knowledge about the data generating process, it allows you to: